top of page

 As the owner of the historic Judge Gray House and the Inn Manager of the Oroville Inn, Natalie welcomes visitors from around the country and understands the importance of preserving Oroville's unique character while supporting economic growth through tourism.

+A lifelong entrepreneur, Natalie has owned a coffee shop, a specialty retail store, a small raw milk dairy, and, together with her husband, Luke Sheard, operated a construction company.
 Natalie is also a devoted mother of three children and a proud grandmother of fifteen grandchildren.
 She was married to her lifelong sweetheart, Luke, until his passing in 2025.
 His love for Oroville's historic downtown architecture, and commitment to family continue to inspire her service to the community.

 bottom of page